luser-dr00g/pcomb/README.md

 The paper also describes modifying the parsers to yield error messages upon failure instead of just an empty list of results.

-ps/pc12 is a cleanup rewrite of pc11.
+ps/pc12.ps is a cleanup rewrite of pc11.ps.
 It has basically the same functionality but with simplifications where I could manage them.
 It's the best yet.

+pc10*.c was an attempt to merge ps/pc12.ps with pc9*.c but with a different construction of the objects.
+It all seemed to work up until the point of instantiating a suspension.
+It turns out I truly needed the basic object type to be a pointer, because that's the only way I can think of to implement suspensions.
+If all "objects" are pointers to a union in memory, then I can instantiate a suspension by modifying the representation in memory and the change will be automatically reflected in all copies of the object.
+I can't do that if the object is a struct with a local payload.

+Which brings us to pc11*.c, attempt #2 to merge ps/pc12.ps with pc9*.c with as much simplifying as I could bring to bear upon it.
+I've only just now gotten a few simple regexes to work.